kyungminkim7/avr_cpp/README.md

 # avr_cpp
-This project provides utility libraries and a CMake project template for programming and cross-compiling for AVR microcontrollers.
+This project provides utility libraries and a CMake project template for programming and cross-compiling for AVR microcontrollers using modern C++(14).

 This has been tested on an Ubuntu 22.04.1 LTS host system cross-compiling for an Atmega168p target system.